rozek/node-red-within-express/README.md

 ## Content Security Policies ##

-"Content Security Policies" (CSPs) are a method for web servers to ask browsers for imposing certain restrictions when the delivered page is shown (and executed).
+"Content Security Policies" (CSPs) are a method for web servers to ask browsers for imposing certain restrictions when the delivered page is shown (and contained scripts executed).
 Carefully crafted, CSPs may reduce the effect of Cross-Site Scripting (XSS) and data injection attacks.
 Sloppyly chosen, the delivered web page will just not work as intended.

 Consideration of CSPs requires a modern browser (as this function is actually provided by the browser) and should always be tested with an eye on the browser's console (where CSP violations will be reported)